Financial Due Diligence in

 UAE Corporate Tax (9% regime – registration, filing, free zone qualifying income, transfer pricing), End-of-Service Benefit (EOSB gratuity – statutory liability frequently excluded from balance sheets in UAE businesses), WPS payroll compliance, VAT registration and FTA audit exposure, and free zone vs mainland entity structure implications.
 For KSA targets: Zakat (ZATCA compliance), GOSI social insurance, and Saudisation (Nitaqat).
 These are default scope on every Corvian FDD – not extras that inflate the fee.

 Yes.
-We conduct FDD across all GCC markets — UAE (Dubai, Abu Dhabi), Saudi Arabia (Riyadh, Jeddah), Qatar (Doha), Kuwait, Bahrain, and Oman.
+We conduct FDD across all GCC markets – UAE (Dubai, Abu Dhabi), Saudi Arabia (Riyadh, Jeddah), Qatar (Doha), Kuwait, Bahrain, and Oman.
 For Saudi Arabia, our scope includes Zakat (ZATCA), GOSI, Saudisation levels, and Vision 2030 regulatory considerations.
-Cross-border acquisitions spanning multiple GCC jurisdictions — for example a UAE parent with a KSA subsidiary — are managed as a single integrated FDD engagement.
-See our full FDD advisory page.
+Cross-border acquisitions spanning multiple GCC jurisdictions – for example a UAE parent with a KSA subsidiary – are managed as a single integrated FDD engagement.
+We also support cross-border acquirers from India, the UK, and Singapore buying into the GCC.
+See our full transaction advisory services.

 Yes – emphatically.
 An audit verifies that financial statements comply with accounting standards.
 FDD investigates whether the reported earnings are sustainable and recoverable post-acquisition – which an audit does not.
 An audited UAE business can simultaneously have overstated EBITDA (from owner add-backs the auditor did not adjust), hidden EOSB liabilities, CT non-compliance, and customer concentration risk that makes the business worth far less than the audit implies.
 The audit and FDD answer completely different questions.